teamulster2/report/report/04_implementation/01_flutter_application.md

 Its advantage over Java, C# etc. is a modern implementation where common issues have been fixed, that older languages weren't aware of while being developed.
-Dart for example implements null sound safety null checker where a developer has to ensure that all variables contain non null values.
+Dart for example implements null sound safety checker where a developer has to ensure that all variables contain non null values.
 Otherwise the program will not compile.
 This is a big advantage over Java since developers don't have to handle